Skip to content

 Mui Né is one of Vietnam’s most famous beach resorts, after being a coastal fishing town and a popular destination for sailing and kitesurfing.

-When you visit the town, you can also explore many attractions, such as the natural Red Sand Dunes located near the town, and you can practice sand-sledding.
-There are towering orange limestone formations with a slow-moving warm stream like a walkway, ad follow it until you reach a waterfall.
+When you visit the town, you can also explore many attractions, such as the natural Red Sand Dunes near the town, and you can practice sand-sledding.
+There are towering orange limestone formations with a slow-moving warm stream like a walkway, and you can follow it until you reach a waterfall.

-While visiting the beautiful country of Vietnam and visiting all these fantastic attractions, the first thing that will come to your mind is a hotel to stay in, and here are some of these hotels that you can stay in.
+While visiting the beautiful country of Vietnam and all these fantastic attractions, the first thing that comes to your mind is a hotel to stay in, and here are some of these hotels you can stay in.

 Four Seasons Resort The Nam Hai, Hoi An

 The luxury hotel of the Four Seasons is located between Da Nang and Hoi An, a five-star resort that opened in 2016.
-The hotel offers many activities like fishing in traditional basket boats with fishermen.
+The hotel offers many activities, such as fishing in traditional basket boats with fishermen.
 It is also a perfect choice for couples, especially villas with private pools and butlers to handle your every request and need.

 Premier Village Danang Resort

-The Premier Village Danang Resort is located in the city of Da Nang in the center of Vietnam.
-It is a famous resort there for Vietnamese people and international tourists.
+The Premier Village Danang Resort is located in the city of Da Nang, in the center of Vietnam.
+It is a famous resort for Vietnamese people and international tourists.
 The resort is a luxury residential development that can be rented by night.
-It is a perfect place for relaxation with a full-service, country club, dining options, and other amenities.
+It is a perfect place for relaxation with a full-service country club, dining options, and other amenities.

 Six Senses Con Dao

 The Six Senses Con Dao is located on its island, 40 minutes by plane from Ho Chi Minh City, and it is a perfect resort for couples and families.
-It includes about 50 villas with a private infinity pool, and some villas are in front of the ocean.
-In the resort, you can do many activities like diving, snorkeling in the coral reefs, and seeing sea turtles.
+It includes about 50 villas with a private infinity pool; some villas are in front of the ocean.
+In the resort, you can do many activities like diving, snorkelling in the coral reefs, and seeing sea turtles.

 Hyatt Regency Danang Resort & Spa

-Another famous resort in Da Nang is situated on a beautiful beach and includes standard hotel rooms, suites, one- to three-bedroom residences, and three-bedroom villas.
-The resort contains:
+Another famous resort in Da Nang is on a beautiful beach and includes standard hotel rooms, suites, one- to three-bedroom residences, and three-bedroom villas.
+The report contains:

 • Five swimming pools.